Story Subject

 I fed her once.
 That was my mistake — or my best decision, depending on how you calculate these things.

 Roma appeared outside the restaurant where I was having dinner on my third night in Rome.
-Small, gray, improbably fluffy for a street cat, doing the thing street cats do where they sit nearby and make it unclear whether they are interested in you or simply occupying nearby space.
+Small, gray, improbably fluffy for a street cat, doing the thing street cats do where they sit nearby and make it unclear whether they are interested in you or occupying nearby space.

 I gave her half my fish.